BMW’s next-generation X3 has been spotted testing once again.

 The current X3 is one of the strongest in the segment, offering snappy performance, a nice interior, good features and reasonable value for money.

-Due to arrive in showrooms in 2017, most likely as a 2018 model, the new X3 will add technology, grow lighter, and likely offer more interior space.
+Due for a reveal on June 26, most likely making it a 2018 model, the new X3 will add technology, grow lighter, and likely offer more interior space.

 That increase in space is likely to come from more efficient engineering and lighter-weight materials, brought about by the adoption of the CLAR modular platform that debuted in the 2016 7-Series.